English 370Winter, 2017

 You will be doing a language profile of your own language use as one of your term projects.
 Step 1 will be due as a response paper on Wednesday of this week; Step 2 will be due as a paper at the end of the quarter.
 This first step is just an opening snapshot of you as a speaker of English, and as such it will be your first measure of what you already know about language study and about yourself as a language user.

 The second step at the end of the quarter will ask you to revisit this essay, but at that point with the perspective that a term's worth of study will have provided.
-You will have acquired an extensive set of understandings about what language is and about how and why we use it.
+You will have acquired an extensive set of understandings about what language is and about ow and why we use it.
 Step Two will thus give you a chance to demonstrate not just how much more sophisticated you will have become about your own language use by the end of this quarter, but also a good deal about how much you've learned about the study of language in general.

 LSP Step 1: Background

 You will be working over the next 10 weeks through a series of ways of thinking about how people use the English language.
-Technically, we’ll survey phonology, morphology, syntax and semantics, and then we’ll go on to look at language in use—particularly the ways in which utterances can be meaningful in extra-literal ways.
+Technically, we’ll survey phonology, morphology, syntax and semantics, and then we’ll go on to look at pragmatics, or, language in use—particularly the ways in which utterances can be meaningful in extra-literal ways.